Tables by Michael Childs

 Crossing Together Table

 "Crossing Together" 2017 30"H x 42"W x 13.5"D, figured Purpleheart top (now faded to rose-brown with a tinge of purple) and Sapele legs.
 Hand rubbed oil finish.
-Won 1st prize and Judge's Choice at the 2019 California State Fair, and, most recently, 2nd prize in Sculpture at the 2020 virtual Fall Beverly Hills Garden Show. $2500 plus $250 for crating and shipping in the 48 contiguous states, plus sales tax for California residents.
+Won 1st prize and Judge's Choice at the 2019 California State Fair, and, most recently, 2nd prize in Sculpture at the 2020 virtual Fall Beverly Hills Garden Show. $4000 plus $250 for crating and shipping Shipping will vary with distance.
+California addresses will be charged sales tax., Currently under construction with an olive wood top and maple legs

 Crossing Together Table front view